NANPA Regional Event – West Yellowstone, MT

 West Yellowstone MT 59758

 NANPA has secured a special room rate for $63 per night (plus 10% tax and $1 night city tax).
-Deadline for hotel reservations is December 18 or when block is full.
+Deadline for hotel reservations is December 1, 2018 or when block is full.
 Since this is a winter tour, you may want to plan your arrival a day earlier in case of weather delays.

 Reservations can be made by calling the hotel directly at 406-646-9411.
 Attendees must identify themselves as attending the NANPA – North American Nature Photography Association–event to receive the group rate offered.